Becky Allen

 BFA, MAE

 Lauren (she/her) takes a process-oriented approach to making work - crafting vessels that bring us into conversation with her ongoing inquiries into the natural world.
 She is interested in growth, decay, branching, cycles, and metamorphosis, as well as the textures and shapes that emerge when we look at the world both up close and from a distance.
-Lauren has a background in art education, early childhood education, and is currently the Managing Director of Byrdie’s Pottery.
+Lauren has a background in art education and early childhood education.
 You can see her work at www.laurenrouattart.com.

 Rey Hansen